korjusk/stylegan/README.md

 ```
 ![](/images/leo.png)![](/images/kaur.png)![](/images/diff.png)
 Leonardo's eyebrows are thick and angled but mine are straight and thin.
 If you take my straight/thin and add the third pictures dark/curvy eyebrows together then you get Leonardo's eyebrows.
-So basically it possible to conclude whos on the first picture if you see only the second and third pictures.
+So basically, it's possible to conclude whos on the first picture if you see only the second and third pictures.

 <br>